angryziber/cellboard/README.md

 * etc
 * **Pull requests with game implementations are welcome!**

+Can be used to teach programming to kids or adults.

 Code is pure modern JavaScript/ECMAScript, so will run in modern browsers only.
 No transpilation needed.
 Zero dependencies.